 FedEx or other

-similar courier services often provide the best combination of cost
+courier services often provide the best combination of reliability and cost.
+However,

-carrier selection is the client's decision and Zoologix is able to
+carrier selection is the client's decision and Zoologix receives shipments via all carriers.

-shipper is responsible for any shipping, customs, duty, tax or
+shipper is responsible for any fees, customs duty, tax, fine or penalty

 samples to Zoologix.